leobenkel/Laeta/README.md

 It is possible to merge the `ServiceConstructor[INPUT, MyService]` and the `ServiceType[MyService]` for shorter code.

 This mean you can replace all the places where we used `MyGeyKey` by `MyConstructor`.

-Also, your `MyConstructor` should probably have the same name as `case class MyFactory` so you don't have to implement the `apply` method.

 Example on [Scastie-716dNpMORwuJqO9RWED93A](https://scastie.scala-lang.org/716dNpMORwuJqO9RWED93A).